Cássia Eller (1990 album): Recording

 Immediately, he put her in a studio owned by a friend.
 From this first recording came 10 songs in voice and guitar, which would become part of the final repertoire.
 The bands surprised by the selected composers, the great majority belonging to the independent circuit.
 There were names like Hermelino Neder, Bocato, Mário Manga and Arrigo Barnabé.
-During this period Cassia returned to Brasilia, with no hope of success in her endeavor, while Wanderson tried to get money to mix the material in hand.
+During this period Cassia returned to Brasília, with no hope of success in her endeavor, while Wanderson tried to get money to mix the material in hand.

 After editing the tape, Wanderson took it to Rio, where PolyGram headquarters were located.
 There he worked Mayrton Bahia, producer of groups like Legião Urbana and who knew Wanderson of works with the 14 Bis in EMI.
 After waiting for about six hours, he left the recording for Mayrton and left.
 When he got home, he got a call from him.
 When he returned to the office, Mayrton offered a three-disc deal with Cassia.
 With this, Cássia returned to Rio de Janeiro, and the production process of Cássia Eller began.

 A band to accompany the singer was assembled (according to Wanderson, the process was complicated by the enormous shyness of Cassia).
 With the band set up, the rehearsals of the opening ten tracks began in a studio at Cosme Velho.
 Mayrton, who believed that Cassia was a rough diamond that should not be cut, made a point of letting the musicians take turns and musical decisions.
 Alongside this, Cássia made her show for the press at the Mistura Fina show house in Ipanema.
 Wanderson bought her a dress and a high shoe, which she threw away in the first song.
 In that period, until 1994, when it stopped being produced by the uncle, Cássia wore clothes with style more "marginalized" and without great preoccupations of style.
 On the same day, it was reported that Wanderson himself would be the producer of the debut album.